 I am not a journalist, a scientist, or a conspiracy theorist, however, as a Canadian citizen who is fiercely loyal to this beautiful country, I am deeply concerned with the contents of these two articles (below)I read on our Arctic Northwest Passage.

-defend Canada's Arctic sovereignty, yet in reading the most recent article, I find that Canada has been, as usual, rather unprogressive in establishing our jurisdiction on our Canadian passageway.
+As part of Harper's 2006 campaign promise, he pledged to defend Canada's Arctic sovereignty, yet in reading the most recent article, I find that Canada has been, as usual, rather unprogressive in establishing our jurisdiction on our Canadian passageway.

 It states that: "Russia, is currently trying to extend its 200 nautical mile limit almost up to the Pole itself, to claim the vast mineral and energy resources many feel lie underneath the Arctic ice.
 To plant an actual Russian flag, in a titanium capsule, at the base of the North Pole, 4,200 meters below sea level."
 Sounding a little scary yet?